MuniebA/alpha-pulse/README.md

 This project demonstrates a full-stack, containerized pipeline that:

-- Collects real-time price ticks via WebSocket (Binance).
+- Collects real-time price ticks via WebSocket (Binance) for multiple assets (BTC, ETH, SOL, XRP).
 - Polls news sources and computes sentiment scores (VADER).
 - Stores raw and aggregated data in PostgreSQL.
 - Retrains a forecasting model (Prophet) on a rolling window and publishes forecasts.
-- Displays live metrics and charts on a Streamlit dashboard.
+- Displays live metrics and charts on a Streamlit dashboard with a multi-currency selector.

 ## Architecture